Dagoberto Gilb: Writing career

-In 1977 while completing a never-published novel, Gilb was working on a three-story addition to the museum at the University of Texas at El Paso when he learned of the writer Raymond Carver, who was teaching across the campus street and was only at the beginning of his national acclaim.
-Because of Carver's prominence, Gilb turned to short stories, and he began publishing in 1982.
-The first bound work of his own was a chapbook-sized collection, Winners on the Pass Line (1985), also the first by El Paso's Cinco Puntos Press.
+In 1977, while completing a never-published novel, Gilb was working on a three-story addition to the museum at the University of Texas at El Paso when he learned of the writer Raymond Carver, who was teaching across the campus street and was only at the beginning of his national acclaim.
+Because of Carver's prominence, Gilb turned to stories.
+He began publishing in 1982.
+The first bound work of his own writing was a chapbook-sized collection, Winners on the Pass Line (1985), which was also the first by El Paso's Cinco Puntos Press.
 His first full book of stories (35 had been published in magazines by then) was The Magic of Blood (1993), with the University of New Mexico Press.
-The stories are populated by working men, Mexican American, who live in the Southwest.
+The stories are populated by working men, Mexican American, who live in the Southwest, from Los Angeles to El Paso.
 It won the 1994 PEN/Hemingway Foundation Award, the Jesse Jones Texas Institute of Letters Award, and was a PEN Faulkner finalist.

-More books followed, all published in New York by Grove Press: a novel, The Last Known Residence of Mickey Acuña (1994), about a drifter living at a financial border as a resident of a YMCA on the El Paso border; a collection of short fiction, Woodcuts of Women (2001), stories of men obsessed with women; a collection of nonfiction essays, Gritos (2003), a finalist for the National Book Critics' Circle Award, collecting Gilb's nonfiction essays as a construction worker, a writer, a teacher, and a parent; an anthology, Hecho en Tejas (2006), winner of the PEN Southwest Book Award, now the canonical work of record for Mexican American literature in Texas; and the novel The Flowers (2008), an urban survival tale of a Chicano becoming a man in a city on the verge of a white-and-black race riot.
-Before the End, After the Beginning (2011) is his latest collection of short fiction.
-As an after effect of a stroke Gilb suffered in 2009, the book is a meditation on the transitory, on impermanence, on "unseen" people, themes and characters Gilb has always dwelled on, now heightened.
+More books followed, all published in New York by Grove Press: a novel, The Last Known Residence of Mickey Acuña (1994), about a drifter living at a financial border as a resident of a YMCA on the El Paso border; a collection of short fiction, Woodcuts of Women (2001), stories of men in love with women; a collection of nonfiction essays, Gritos (2003), a finalist for the National Book Critics' Circle Award, collecting Gilb's nonfiction essays as a construction worker, a writer, a teacher, and a parent; an anthology, Hecho en Tejas (2006), winner of the PEN Southwest Book Award, now the canonical work of record for Mexican American literature in Texas; and the novel The Flowers (2008), an urban survival tale of a Chicano becoming a man in a city (that is Los Angeles in 1965) on the verge of a white-and-black race riot.
+Before the End, After the Beginning (2011) collects short fiction after a brain injury Gilb suffered in 2009.
+The book is a deeper meditation on the transitory, on impermanence, on "unseen" people, themes and characters Gilb has always dwelled on, heightened.

-In Gritos, the collection of mostly autobiographical essays, Gilb locates his work in American letters, and by doing so, claims space for Chicanos in American life and culture.
-Gilb labels his narrative approach “first-person stupid,” but critics praise its candor, depth, and clarity (despite or maybe because of the author's rejection of heavy-handed commentary).
-The essays are parable-like: “fool stories” that express learned wisdom.
+In Gritos, the collection of personal, narrative essays, Gilb locates his work in American letters, and by doing so, claims space for Chicanos in American life and culture.
+Gilb labels his narrative approach "first-person stupid", but critics praise its candor, depth, and clarity (despite or maybe because of the author's rejection of heavy-handed commentary).
+The essays are parable-like: "fool stories" that express learned wisdom.